The Taming of the Shrew

 utmost.
 Not that a film has to be as involved as this to flummox film critics

-as we know them, but they are given an excuse which is doubtless welcome to
+as we know them, but they are given an excuse that is doubtless welcome to

 them.